shreddism/TheSaturnCollection/README.md

 Due to an oversight, setting stock weight to 1, accel response aggressiveness to 0, AND *additional antichatter* to 0 (all three exact) just makes the filter not work.
 There's no good reason in existence to do this, though.

-If you are reading this right now, 0.9.0 is awaiting to be merged.
-It fixes these issues among a lot of other things.
+If you are reading this right now, 0.9.0 is on a branch waiting to be merged.
+It fixes these issues among making a whole lot of improvements.
+The readme is currently fit to this version.

 ## Things You Should Probably Know